kenchin138/DA-and-DS-Projects/README.md

 My goal is to upload more projects as I learn new techniques, methods, and best practices during my data analytics journey.

-Some of the dashboards I created can be found on my Tableau Public profile at: https://public.tableau.com/app/profile/ken.chin
+Some of the dashboards I created can be found on my Tableau Public [profile](https://public.tableau.com/app/profile/ken.chin)